psybits/gopsydose/README.md

 ## Examples

+### Basic options

 If you want to log a dose:

-`gopsydose -drug alcohol -route oral -dose 355 -units ml -perc 4.5`
+`gopsydose -drug alcohol -route drink -dose 500 -units ml -perc 6`

 or

-`gopsydose -drug weed -route smoked -dose 100 -units "mg (THC)"`
+`gopsydose -drug weed -route smoked -dose 60 -units mg -perc 5`

+or

+`gopsydose -drug mdma -route oral -dose 90 -units mg`

-Since both of these aren't consumed at once, there is a command to mark when the dosing has ended.
+Since Cannabis and Alcohol aren't usually consumed at once, there is a command to mark when the dosing has ended.

 `gopsydose -change-log -end-time now`

 This will set when you finished your dose for the last log.
 You can use an unix timestamp like in the example below instead of `now`.

-To change the start time of dose use: `gopsydose -change-log -start-time 1655443322`
+To change the start time of dose use:
+`gopsydose -change-log -start-time 1655443322`

 Changing the start time also changes the "id" of a dose.
 This means, if you're looking for the last dose and you've changed the start time to an earlier moment, it will get pushed back in the list.

 You can set the times for a specific id by using the `-for-id` command like so:
 `gopsydose -change-log -end-time now -for-id 1655443322`

 This works for both times.